 Programs and Services

-Kristina oversees and directs the overall delivery of technical and financial assistance by the IAC through grant programs, workshops, and other services statewide.
-She directly supervises the two community development amnagers in addition to overseeing the Regional Arts Partnership, the Cultural Districts, Traditional Arts Indiana and Arts Midwest.
-Please also contact Kristina for questions regarding Individual Artist Program grants, Arts In Education grants, Poet Laureate, or Poetry Out Loud.
+The Director of Programs oversees and directs the overall delivery of technical and financial assistance by the IAC through grant programs, workshops, and other services statewide.
+The Director directly supervises the two community development managers in addition to overseeing the Regional Arts Partnership, the Cultural Districts, Traditional Arts Indiana and Arts Midwest.

 Becca Hopson, Community Development Manager & Accessibility Coordinator